KGNouran/KGNouran/README.md

-- 👋 Hi, I’m @KGNouran
-- 👀 I’m interested in Datamanagement and Softwareengineering
-- 🌱 I’m currently learning dart while trying to create an app for a coffee shop (not the amsterdam kind of coffee shop)
-- 👨‍💻 I'm knowledgeable in Java and Python
-- 📫 If you want to reach me: https://www.linkedin.com/in/khashayar-ghanbari-nouran-086756235
+interested in data management and data analytics worked for a web dev company

+I'm knowledgeable and worked with Python, SQL, R, HTML, CSS, JavaScript and Dart/Flutter

 <!---
 KGNouran/KGNouran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.